Dissecting the snake: the transition from localized patterns to isolated spikes in pattern formation systems: Introduction

-Where convenient, we shall consider the limit $L \to \infty$ and the equilibrium problem of (\ref{eq:boringpde}) in the context of {\em spatial dynamics} in which the spatial variable $x$ is considered to be a time-like co-ordinate (see e.g.~\cite{ioosbook}).
-In this context, the equilibrium problem to \eqref{eq:boringpde} may be considered to be a four-dimensional reversible system in the phase space variables $(U,U_x)$ and a localized solution corresponds to a homoclinic orbit $U_h(x)$ to a homogeneous equilibrium solution $u_0$.
-Within this framework, it is possible two observe two types of homoclinic solutions corresponding to the one dimensional equivalent of the above mentioned localized solutions: \emph{spikes} (pulse) and \emph{localized patterns}.
-In Figure.~\ref{fig:schess}, the qualitatively differences between both types of homoclinic solutions is illustrated.
+Where convenient, we shall consider the limit $L \to \infty$ and study the the steady problem of (\ref{eq:boringpde}) in the context of {\em spatial dynamics}, in which the spatial variable $x$ is considered to be a time-like co-ordinate (see e.g.~\cite{ioosbook}).
+In this context, the steady problem to \eqref{eq:boringpde} may be considered to be a four-dimensional reversible system in the phase space variables $(U,U_x)$ and a localized structure corresponds to an orbit $U_h(x)$ that is homoclinic to the homogeneous equilibrium solution $U_0$ as $x\to \pm \infty$.
+One can then use the theory of homoclinic orbits in reversible system, see e.g. \cite{Devaney2,alansnake,apd,snakebeck}, which shows that such localized solutions are persistent under parameter variation.
+Very different kinds of behavior can be observed however, depending on the nature of the spatial eigenvalues of the problem linearized about $U_0$.
+Broadly speaking, real eigenvalues correspond to isolated spike-like solutions whereas complex eigenvalues lead to the possibility of localized patterns.
+See Figure~\ref{fig:schess} which illustrates the qualitative differences between these two cases.